-Level 1 100/3558/8 Level 2 100/3559/X
+EXAM BOARD: ASDAN SYLLABUS CODES: LEVEL 1 100/3558/8 LEVEL 2 100/3559/X

-Personal and Social Effectiveness Skills is run by the awarding organisation ASDAN which offers a number of programmes and qualifications that explicitly develop: skills for learning, skills for employment and skills for life.
+The Certificate of Personal Effectiveness is run by the awarding organisation ASDAN which offers a number of programmes and qualifications that explicitly develop: skills for learning, skills for employment and skills for life.
 This course encourages, engages and motivates learners, adapting to both their learning styles and their individual needs.
 Its unique curriculum ensures that the students' interests are catered for in a personalised format where students have the opportunity to achieve a Level 1 or Level 2 qualification.